mengyuest/nn_roa_planner/README.md

 [<ins>Yue Meng</ins>](https://mengyuest.github.io/), [<ins>Chuchu Fan</ins>](https://chuchu.mit.edu/)

-> A neural network policy learning framework to stabilize hybrid systems for robots, inspired by Lyapunov theory and Region-of-Attraction (RoA).
+> We propose a neural network policy learning framework to stabilize hybrid systems for robots, inspired by Lyapunov theory and Region-of-Attraction (RoA).
 We aim to ensure the system states always fall into the RoA of corresponding system modes.

 ![Alt Text](figures/roa_teaser_v3.png)

 Fig.1 Learn to stablize hybrid systems using an RoA based approach.

-This repository contains the implementation for our L4DC2023 paper, "Hybrid Systems Neural Control with Region-of-Attraction Planner." [[link]](https://arxiv.org/abs/2309.05131.pdf)
+This repository contains the implementation for our L4DC2023 paper, "Hybrid Systems Neural Control with Region-of-Attraction Planner." [[link]](https://arxiv.org/abs/2303.10327.pdf)

 ```
 @inproceedings{meng2023hybrid,